A query filter is composed of terms and operators.

-When searching for a facet value that contains special characters or requires escaping or double quotes, use the
+When searching for an attribute or tag value that contains special characters or requires escaping or double quotes, use the

 ? wildcard to match a single special character or space.
-For example, to search for a facet
+For example, to search for an attribute

 You can search for numerical attribute within a specific range.
 For instance, retrieve all your 4xx errors with:

 Your logs inherit tags from hosts and integrations that generate them.
 They can be used in the search and as facets as well: